kacper0276/kacper0276/README.md

 - 👀 I’m interested in football and IT technology
 - 🌱 I’m currently learning Angular and Spring
 - 📫 How to reach me?
 To my own email: kacper0276@op.pl
-- actually i'm studying IT on University of Warmia and Mazury in Olsztyn
+- actually i'm studying IT on University of Warmia and Mazury in Olsztyn (3rd year)
 - I'm constantly trying to be better, learning new things